photoangell/provejs-jquery/README.md

 		}
 	}
 });

+form.decorate('bootstrap'); //default decorator, but will ignore the field1 events form.decorateCustom(); //will ignore all events, except field1
 ```
 The default decorators could ignore these prove input events for this field.
 Which would allow us to create another dectorator which only dectorates this field's inputs.